 Over the decades, Zonta International has grown into a worldwide service organization of executives in business and the professions working together to advance the status of women.
-There are more than 30,000 members in more than 1,200 clubs in 63 countries all over the world.
+There are nearly 30,000 members in nearly 1,200 clubs in 67 countries all over the world.

 Inspiration and Founder

 While working in a prominent role at the Buffalo Express at a time when women rarely held leadership positions, playwright and journalist Marian de Forest conceived the idea of an organization that would bring together women in executive positions.
 She envisioned a strong network that would help women reach their rightful places in the professions.

 Zonta's first club was chartered in Buffalo, New York on November 8,1919.
 Membership grew rapidly.
 By 1920, a confederation of nine Zonta clubs had formed with 600 members.